syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ![Alert Dialog](./images/blazor-alert-dialog.png)

-### Confirm
+### Show confirm dialog

-A [Confirm](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_ConfirmAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog displays a specified message along with ‘OK’ and ‘Cancel’ button.
+A [Confirm](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_ConfirmAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog displays a specified message along with ‘OK’ and ‘Cancel’ button where it returns a boolean value according to the user's click action by using `DialogService.ConfirmAsync` method.
 It is used to get approval from a user and it appears before any critical action.

 Use the following code to render a simple confirm dialog in an application: